gernd/gernd.github.io/_posts/2022-05-26-quest-for-finding-an-e-ink-note-taker.markdown

 # Bridging the gap

 My setup consists of my Macbook and a cloud based file share (HiDrive in my case).
 The cloud based service is accessible via SFTP and also via native Android/iOS apps and a web based interface.
-For my e-ink note taker I would like to have the following use cases supported
+For my e-ink note taker I would like to have the following 🧰use cases supported

 * taking notes and saving them as an image to the cloud service
 * mirroring the screen of the note taking device to the Macbook so it can be used during online meetings or for presentations
 * annotating pdf documents on the cloud file share

-Of course a long battery run-time and a moderate price are also favourable.
+Of course a long 🔋battery run-time and a moderate 💰price are also favourable.
 For the device I am not looking for any functionality besides note-taking (like a media player or web browsing).
 Also OCR is not a high-priority feature for my usecase, as I consider my notes to be more sketching than texting.

 I'll document my findings in the posts to follow.
 Stay tuned :-)